JUNGYU-RIM1/transaction-test-rust/readme.md

 - If withdrawal become disputed => only held and total are increased(consider that dispute is reverse transaction process)

 # TODO
+- What if withdrawal is dispute.
+Currently, only increase held.

 - There is a case that avaliable amount become minus(testData1.csv).
 ```